 Mark Nepo

-This easy mayonnaise recipe is made with olive oil, using an immersion blender right in the jar you’ll store it in.
-Zero clean-up!
+This easy mayonnaise recipe uses olive oil and an immersion blender right in the jar you’ll store it in.
+There’s zero clean-up!
 It’s creamy and light, great for burgers, sandwiches, dressings, and sauces.
+We use vinegar instead of lemon juice to increase its shelf life, which is a little catering hack.

-You can also whisk it by hand (a great workout!) or use a food processor but I love using the immersion blender right in the same jar it will be stored in; it saves the extra cleaning step!
+You can also whisk it by hand (a great workout!) or use a food processor, but I prefer the ease of using an immersion blender right in the same jar it will be stored in; it saves the extra cleaning step!
+Make sure to read my chef’s tips.

 Why I use Olive Oil

 One of the things we have been avoiding in our everyday cooking is highly processed seed oils or polyunsaturated oils, also known as PUFAS.
-These seed oils are in everything and too much of them can be inflammatory; they are almost always found in mayo.
-Even those that say “olive oil” on the label, when you look at the ingredient list you often find canola oil.
-Primal Kitchen makes a version of mayo with avocado oil- which is a step up, but I find the flavor slightly “eggy” and lately prefer just to make my own.
-So I thought I’d share this easy recipe.
+These seed oils are in everything, and too much of them can be inflammatory; they are almost always found in mayo.
+Even those that say “olive oil” on the label, when you look at the ingredient list, you often find canola oil.
+Primal Kitchen makes a version of mayo with avocado oil, which is a step up, but I find the flavor slightly “eggy” and lately prefer to make my own.
+So, I thought I’d share this easy recipe.
+It takes 5 minutes!

-Yes, olive oil can be bitter in mayo- but that bitter quality is the polyphenols showing their magic.
-Somehow I don’t mind it because I know it’s good for me.
-You can always cut the olive oil with avocado for a milder flavor or seek out a mild olive oil.
+Yes, olive oil can be bitter in mayo, but that bitter quality is actually the polyphenols showing their magic.
+Somehow, I don’t mind it because I know it’s good for me.
+You can always cut the olive oil with avocado oil for a milder flavor or seek out a mild olive oil.

 Here is more information on seed oils if you are interested.
 It is not my intent to demonize them – when consumed in a balanced ratio to Omega 3 oils, they are not believed to be overly harmful.